POADAO Consensus

 Validators participate in on-chain governance, where they propose ballots to add or remove members, update network parameters, or distribute emission funds.
 All proposals are brought to a vote, and a minimum required number of approval votes must be collected before any measure is passed.

 Due to their public status, validators are incentivized to act in the best interests of the network.
-This is called proof of identity.
-See this article for more on proof of identity.
+This is called proof of identity. .

 In PoA, a validator is not required to hold a stake in the network.
 He or she is required, however, to have a known and verified identity.
 By staking this identity to secure the network in exchange for the block rewards, a validator is dis-incentivised to act maliciously or to collude with other validators.
 With on-chain governance in place, malicious actors can be removed and replaced.
 Existing legal anti-fraud guarantees are used to protect participants of the open network from malicious actions of validators.